gyandeeps/gyandeeps.github.io/_posts/2018-06-11-aws-appsync-graphql.md

 # Introduction

-This is walk through on how to build an application using AWS AppSync and what all things are needed on the front end side to get the whole system working.
+Walk through on how to build an application using AWS AppSync and what all things are needed on the front end side to get the whole system working.
 We will not be covering any basics as there are so many blog posts out there for that.

 ## Prerequisites